yimingpeng/rl-library/trunk/projects/experiments/sampleExperimentRLViz/README.txt

-This is a sample experiment that runs a very simple 10 episode trial of the Random java agent with the Mountain Car.
+This is a sample experiment that runs a very simple 10 episode trial of the agent/environment combination of your choice.

 ===
 Experiment Details
 ===
 Language: All Java
-Infrastructure: RL-Glue Only
+Infrastructure: RL-Viz Networked

-Agent:			RandomAgent from agents/RandomAgent found in RandomAgent.jar
+Agent:			Using AgentShell so can run with any agent in /system/dist/
-Environment:	MountainCar from environments/MountainCar found in MountainCar.jar
+Environment:	Using EnvironmentShell so can run with any environment /system/dist/
 Experiment:		src/SampleExperiment.java

 Executing run.bash will: